 Hey parents, imagine you just started a new job.
 It’s your first day in the office, and your new supervisor comes up to you and hands you a skateboard.
 “Let’s skateboard to the new lunch spot,” she says.
 Not exactly what you were expecting, right?
 Especially if you have never before ridden a skateboard.

 While it might be unlikely for an adult to get that kind of challenge, it provides an example of what it’s like to face an unexpected challenge.
 And this can happen when your little one is asked to learn a major life skill and potty train at the same time.

 So, mom or dad, even if you’re ready for your guy or gal to start using a toddler or big person toilet, it’s important to know that some big life events may mean delaying potty training.

 Is Your Child Ready to Start Potty Training?

 While children often progress on big milestones around the same time, there’s no exact age when they should start potty training.
 Every child is different.

-- Pulling at a wet or dirty diaper.
+- Pulling at a wet or dirty diaper

-- Hiding to pee or poop.
+- Hiding to pee or poop

-- Showing interest or copying the behavior of people who are using the bathroom.
+- Showing interest or copying the behavior of people who are using the bathroom

-- Staying dry in their diaper for longer than usual.
+- Staying dry in their diaper for longer than usual

-- Waking up dry from a nap.
+- Waking up dry from a nap

-- Telling you that they’re about to go or have just gone.
+- Telling you that they’re about to go or have just gone

 If your child shows at least two of these signs, they might be ready to start.
 Take the Pull-Ups® Potty Training Readiness Quiz to help you decide.

-When NOT to Push Potty Training
+When to Pause Potty Training